LaunchCodeEducation/data-analysis-curriculum/content/installations/install-visual-studio/_index.md

 Open your new copy of Visual Studio Code.
 To open one of your coding projects, go to _File > Open_ and select the project you want to work on.

 To start working with the terminal, look for the _Terminal_ tab in the top menu.
-To open at new terminal,  _Terminal > New Terminal_.
+To open a new terminal,  _Terminal > New Terminal_.
 The new terminal window will open on the bottom of your IDE.

 ## Windows Users